open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 ### AWS X-Ray `Active Tracing` Considerations

-When AWS `Active Tracing` is enabled for a lambda, the runtime will automatically generate a span based on configured sampling rates and propagate the span context via the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java lambdas).
+When AWS `Active Tracing` is enabled for a lambda, the runtime will automatically generate a span based on configured sampling rates and propagate the span context via the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java Lambda functions).
 This span context is encoded using the [AWS X-Ray Propagator](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0/specification/context/api-propagators.md).

 Users MUST be able to configure the propagator to prioritize propagating the X-Ray `Active Tracing` span context.
 (Users probably want this enabled if OpenTelemetry is configured to report spans to AWS X-Ray so their trace is linked together properly.)

-Implementations MUST provide an additional propagator configurable as `xray-env` which ignores the given carrier instance and instead attempts to propagate the span context from the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java lambdas with priority given to the system property if set).
+Implementations MUST provide an additional propagator configurable as `xray-env` which ignores the given carrier instance and instead attempts to propagate the span context from the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java Lambda functions with priority given to the system property if set).

 Since propagators are invoked in order, users would give priority to X-Ray's `Active Tracing` span context by setting the environment variable: